-The actual music being performed is a collection of all different sorts that you can expect to be contemporary and often experimental.
-In 1980, the Iceland Composers’ Society founded the Dark Music Days Festival.
-It was started in an attempt to both showcase Icelandic compositions and performers as well as bring international performances and audiences to Reykjavik.
+The actual music being performed is a collection of all different sorts that you can expect to be contemporary and often experimental It was started in 1980 in an attempt to both showcase Icelandic compositions and performers as well as bring international performances and audiences to Reykjavik.

 If you’re visiting Iceland in January towards the end of the month, and you are interested in escaping the dark, cold outdoors by listening to new music in a beautiful venue, check out the Dark Music Days Festival website for a festival program and tickets.

 #2.
-An Invitation To A Thorrablot Party Will Have You Eating And Drinking Like A Viking
+A Thorrablot Party Will Have You Eating And Drinking Like A Viking

 Thorrablot refers to the celebrations during the month of Thorri.
 They occur from mid-January to mid-February and begin on a Friday in the thirteenth week of winter.